 Click on the ‘What’s On’ tab and you’ll find details of current, upcoming and online exhibitions.
 Each has extensive background information, high-quality images of work on display, and some have video trailers too.

-This year, 30 international creative figures from the fields of art, music, poetry, fashion and design provided instructions, inspiration and tips for people creating art from home.
+In 2020, 30 international creative figures from the fields of art, music, poetry, fashion and design provided instructions, inspiration and tips for people creating art from home.
 It was hosted by Google Arts & Culture, and the Serpentine is cleverly encouraging people to share their creations with the hashtags #doit and #doitaroundtheworld to boost engagement through user-generated content.

 Over on social media…